avaer/archae/README.md

 - an _absolute path_ that starts with `/`
 - the name of an `npm` module

-In either case, the return value of the function is a `Promise` that will eventually resolve to the plugin's returned API, or reject with an error describing how the loading process failed.
+In either case, the return value of the function is a `Promise` that will eventually resolve to the plugin's _exported API_, or reject with an error describing how the loading process failed.
 Archae will figure out how to load the plugin in all environments and you won't get the callback until it's done.

-// XXX describe the plugin return API
+For details of how your plugin can _export an API_ from its `mount` function, see below.

 #### releasePlugin(`pluginPath`) : `Promise()`